smichalski17-dev/documentarian/my-website/docs/tutorials/onboarding-guide.md

     :::example

-    ## Overview: DNA SSO Identity Validation Flow**
+    ## Overview: MyGame SSO Identity Validation Flow**

-    1. The game client utilizes XDK / GDK to retrieve an xstsToken.
+    1. The game client utilizes the SDK to retrieve an authToken.
-    2. The client logs into the 2K Account with their Xbox credentials and sends the obtained xstsToken to the DNA Identity Service.
+    2. The client logs into the system account with their MyGame credentials and sends the obtained authToken to the Identity Service.
-    3. The DNA Identity Service verifies the xstsToken by:
+    3. The Identity Service verifies the authToken by:
-        - Checking against the XSTS token signing.
+        - Checking against the token signing.
 This involves:
             - Initiating the service without an existing certificate.
             - Requesting and retrieving the certificate from the provided endpoint.
-            - Caching the certificate to validate all subsequent xstsToken.
+            - Caching the certificate to validate all subsequent authTokens.
             - Identifying and validating any tokens with new signature certificates.
-            - Using the Identity Service’s private key to decrypt the xstsToken.
+            - Using the Identity Service’s private key to decrypt the authToken.
-    4. The token embeds critical DNA SSO data, such as the xuid and xblGamertag.
+    4. The token embeds critical SSO data, such as the identiy uid and MyGametag.
     5. A JSON Web Token (JWT) is generated and sent back to the game client, which contains an expiration timeline.
     6. The game client remains authenticated as long as the JWT remains valid.